 - Moderated Remote Usability Testing allows you to conduct user research with participants in their natural environment.
 Participants are observed and interacted with while they complete the tasks for the test.
 Moderated testing is best for complex tasks that do not have a structured sequence of steps or where more interaction and questioning will benefit testing.

 - We also run Unmoderated Remote Usability Tests.
 These are designed to measure how satisfied a user is with the interface of the product.
 The idea is that participants will work through a task in their usual environment without the need for a moderator to be present.

 Card sorting: a quantitative or qualitative method that asks users to organize items into groups and assign categories to each group.
 This method helps create or refine the information architecture of a site by exposing users’ mental models.

 Tree tests: Tree tests are helpful in validating the information architecture.
 In a tree test, users are given a task and shown the top level of a site map and they are asked to talk about where they would go to accomplish the task.

 Surveys, Questionnaires: Questionnaires and surveys are an easy way to gather a large amount of information about a group.
 This quantitative data can help us to have a better understanding of specific topics that we can further research with other methods.

 Analytics review: Using site analytics we gather quantitative data about usage and identify possible flow breaks that we can further test in usability research.

 How do we use the results?

 We collect the key information and summarize the key takeaways.
 Of course, each research method has its own way to analyze and synthesize the results.
-The goal is to find patterns that emerge across participants, also to have a better understanding of related items, and underlying reasons for the different behaviors/answers, etc. As a next step, we ensure that insights are then used and all product design decisions are in line with the results.
+The goal is to find patterns that emerge across participants, also to have a better understanding of related items, and underlying reasons for the different behaviors/answers, etc. As a next step, we ensure that insights are then utilized and all product design decisions are in line with the results.
 We also share the results with our community in the weekly status reports and here on our documentation site.